Get help today 888-685-5770 or sign up for 24/7 text support.

 American Addiction Centers National Rehabs Directory

-Step 5 of Alcoholics Anonymous
+Step 5 of Alcoholics Anonymous (AA)

 Alcoholics Anonymous (AA) is an organization that provides those struggling with alcohol addiction with support and a blueprint for achieving and maintaining sobriety.
-Their chief methodology is the 12 Steps, which lays out clear and concise processes for acknowledging one’s struggles with alcohol addiction and working towards peace with oneself and others.
-Step 5 of Alcoholics Anonymous, commonly known as the “Confession” step, encourages members to acknowledge their struggles and whatever harm they caused to themselves and others in pursuit of alcohol.
+Their chief methodology is the 12 Steps, which lays out clear and concise processes for acknowledging one’s struggles with alcohol addiction and working toward peace with oneself and others.

-Step 5 of AA reads that one, “admitted to God, to oneself, and to another human being the exact nature of our wrongs.”
 Put simply, Step 5 is the point in the process in which one will speak openly and honestly about their struggles with addiction, with focus on how they harmed themselves and others through their actions and behaviors.
-This confession should be honest, and can begin in a written form and evolve out into conversations.
+This confession should be honest, and can begin in a written form and evolve into conversations.

 step 5